 Program Description

 The Department of Medical Imaging & Radiation Sciences offers a four-year baccalaureate degree with programs in Radiography, Nuclear Medicine, Radiation Therapy, and Sonography.
-Students may apply to the professional phase of the program, which is offered at the University of Oklahoma Health Sciences Center in Oklahoma City, after completing 64 hours of general education, inclusive of the prerequisite courses.
+Students may apply to the professional phase of the program, which is offered at the University of Oklahoma Health Campus in Oklahoma City, after completing 64 hours of general education, inclusive of the prerequisite courses.

 Each of the four professional programs begins in the summer of every year and consists of 68 semester hours of sequenced and integrated didactic and clinical courses.
 Students will complete clinical assignments in selected hospital and clinic facilities located throughout the Oklahoma City metropolitan area.
 Program faculty determine student assignments to clinical rotation sites based upon each student’s abilities and clinical education needs.